cloudinary-community/svelte-cloudinary/docs/src/docs/index.md

 # Svelte Cloudinary

-Leverage the power of Cloudinary’s Programmable Media to enable high-performance image delivery and uploads in Svelte/SvelteKit applications at scale.
+High-performance image and video delivery and uploading at scale in Svelte/SvelteKit powered by Cloudinary.

-This SDK enables the following:
-* **Automated image optimization:** Our solution automatically refines images for optimal performance and renders them in the latest formats.
+* Automatically optimize images and videos and deliver in modern formats
-* **Remove background:** Effortlessly remove backgrounds from images for a polished and professional appearance.
+* Remove backgrounds from images
-* **Dynamic image and text overlays:** Customize your images further by dynamically adding image and text overlays, giving a unique touch to each visual.
+* Dynamically add image and text overlays to images and videos
-* **AI-powered image processing:** Take advantage of AI-driven technology for intelligent cropping and resizing, ensuring your images are always displayed in optimal dimensions.
+* AI-based cropping and resizing
-* **Image transformation:** Modify the aesthetics of your images using a variety of color alterations and special effects.
+* Transform images and videos using color and effects
-* **On-the-fly Open Graph social media cards:** Generate customized social media cards dynamically to represent your content engagingly and effectively in social sharing.
-* **Scalability with Cloudinary:** Experience the power of Cloudinary in handling all these functions at scale, ensuring a smooth and seamless user experience.

-Benefit from these use cases and take your media experience to the next level by using Cloudinary in Svelte/SveltekIt applications.
+* Generate Open Graph Social Media cards on the fly
+* Drop-in Upload Widget
+* ...all at scale with Cloudinary

 <style>
 .grid {